hero image

 Biography

-Dr. Olga Imas is a professor of biomedical engineering in MSOE's Electrical, Computer and Biomedical Engineering Department.
+Dr. Olga Imas is a Professor in the Electrical, Computer and Biomedical Engineering department and has been a faculty member at MSOE since 2008.
 She teaches a variety of courses in biomedical digital signal processing, signals and systems analysis, medical imaging, computing in biomedical engineering, and circuit theory.
 She is a founder/CEO of iBioTekk, LLC. consulting group.
 Imas acts as an expert consultant for algorithm and product development with emphasis on neurodiagnostic EEG and advanced imaging applications for neurology, cardiology, and oncology.
 Her technical areas of expertise include signal and image processing, deep learning, and statistical analysis.

 Imas has over 20 peer-reviewed publications and five patents.
 Her professional interests include traumatic brain injury, stroke and ischemic disease, physiological mechanisms of Alzheimer’s disease, and anesthesia monitoring.
-Prior to joining the faculty at MSOE 2008, Imas was a product manager for MICT Neurology Applications at GE Healthcare.
+Prior to joining the faculty at MSOE, Imas was a product manager for MICT Neurology Applications at GE Healthcare.

 Areas of Expertise (7)